Gary’s practice is litigation oriented, concentrating in the areas of securities, commercial, insurance and employment litigation.

 The FINRA Institute at Wharton has conferred upon Gary the designation of Certified Regulatory and Compliance Professional (CRCP).
-Gary is one of only a dozen attorneys in the private practice of law nationwide to have successfully completed this rigorous residential program at The Wharton School focuses on legal and compliance issues confronting the securities, investment advisory, and insurance industries.
-Gary’s CRCP designation uniquely qualifies him to consult with, advise and represent members of the securities and investment advisory industries on compliance and legal matters.
+This well-regarded residential program at The Wharton School focuses on legal and compliance issues confronting the securities, investment advisory, and insurance industries.
+Gary’s CRCP designation uniquely qualifies him to consult with, advise and represent broker-dealers, investment advisers, and insurance professionals in challenging litigation, arbitration, and regulatory proceedings.

 Gary’s “track record” of success as a litigator is outstanding.
-Results are an absolute priority for Gary, whether he is defending an alleged sales practice violation, handling a recruitment or restrictive covenant dispute, or working with (and sometimes against!) regulators to help a client obtain or preserve their registration.
+Results are an absolute priority for Gary, whether he is defending an alleged sales practice violation, handling a recruitment or restrictive covenant dispute, or working with (and if need be, against) regulators to help a client obtain or preserve their registration.
 The regulatory world has become increasingly threatening and contentious for financial and insurance professionals, and Gary’s experience and relationships with regulators benefit his clients.

 Gary has a national practice, with a concentration in the Midwest.
 Gary is admitted to practice law in 9 states: Michigan, Ohio, Indiana, Illinois, Minnesota, Wisconsin, Colorado, Texas and Arizona.
 He is also admitted to practice before numerous United States District Courts throughout the Midwest, the United States Courts of Appeals for the Sixth and Eleventh Circuits, and the United States Supreme Court.

-As a founding shareholder of the firm, Gary believes Saretsky Hart Michaels and Gould offers something refreshing and unique to clients.
+As a founding shareholder of the firm, Gary is proud that Saretsky Hart Michaels + Gould offers something refreshing and unique to clients.
 The firm’s office reflects a fresh and creative vision.
-The firm has a clear sense of purpose.
+The firm has a clear sense of purpose and laser focus.
 Instead of attempting to be “all things to all people,” the firm embraces the idea that the modern practice of law demands the highest level of specialization to meet clients’ needs.
-The firm’s roster of representative clients is enviable to the largest of firms, and the firm has grown organically.
-Hiring is frequently done on the sotto voce recommendation of federal judges.
-Knowing that every law firm’s most precious resource is it’s human capital, the firm’s leadership sets the tone by wisely investing in the professional development of lawyers through an extensive training and mentoring program.
-Client matters are challenging, assignments are interesting, responsibility is appropriately delegated and carefully supervised, initiative is encouraged, and feedback is frequent and immediate.
-The end result is that Saretsky Hart Michaels and Gould is both a platform to deliver outstanding, value-driven client services, as well as a collaborative and harmonious team of remarkable lawyers, engaged in and enthused by exciting work, that is a fun and supportive place to work – in other words, a nightmare for every adversary and opposing counsel – which is exactly what every client deserves in hiring a lawyer and law firm!
+The firm’s roster of representative clients is enviable, and the firm has grown organically.
+Knowing that every law firm’s most precious resource is its human capital, the firm invests in the professional development of its lawyers through an extensive training and mentoring program.
+The end result is that Saretsky Hart Michaels + Gould is known for delivering outstanding, value-driven client services, as well as offering lawyers a collaborative, harmonious, supportive team work environment.